wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-single-node/generate_deploy_certificates.rst

     # rm /etc/elasticsearch/certs/client-certificates.readme /etc/elasticsearch/certs/elasticsearch_elasticsearch_config_snippet.yml search-guard-tlstool-1.7.zip filebeat* -f

-* If Kibana is installed on this node, keep the certificates file.
+* If Kibana will be installed on this node, keep the certificates file.
 Otherwise, if the file is already copied to all the instances of the distributed deployment, remove it to increase security  ``rm -f certs.tar``.

 ..
 End of include file